SegiH/VerjIO_Excel_Report_Generator/README.md

 Known Issues
 ------------
+If you try to specify BackgroundColor: "black" in a style, it will not work as expected.
+The background color will not be set to black but will instead be set to white.
+Even specifying the RGB color for black gives the same results.

-If you try to specify a black background color, it will not work and the cell will have a white background color instead.
+a black background color, it will not work and the cell will have a white background color instead.